Invictus596/rift-core/CONTRIBUTING.md

 **⚡ Making Bitcoin Instant**

-Built with ❤️ by the Rift Protocol Team
+Built with ❤️ by Invictus

 </div>